By Molly Patrick

 Cheese and crackers and a candy bar

-Decide what direction you want to take your eating and start making some alterations to the meals you wrote down.
+TWO: Decide what direction you want to take your eating and then start making some alterations to the meals that you wrote down.

-Do you want to try eating vegan for a while and just ditch the meat, dairy and eggs, or do you want to try plant-based eating, and go without meat, dairy, eggs and processed food, including oil and sugar?
+Do you want to try eating Vegan for a while and just ditch the meat, dairy and eggs, or do you want to try Whole Food Plant Based eating and go without meat, dairy, eggs and processed food, including oil and sugar?

 This is not a trick question and it’s entirely up to you.
-I promote plant-based eating because it’s the healthiest of the healthy – nutritionally speaking, but if you want to start out transitioning with vegan foods and work your way to plant-based, that’s awesome.
+I promote Whole Food Plant Based eating because it’s the healthiest of the healthy – nutritionally speaking, but if you want to start out transitioning with Vegan foods and work your way towards Whole Food Plant Based, that’s awesome too.

-You can also do a mix of vegan and plant-based.
+You can even do a mix.
 There’s no right or wrong way to do it.

-So the second step is to choose which direction you want to go (vegan or plant-based), look at the meals you wrote down, and scratch out anything that falls under the category of what you want to avoid.
+So the second step is to choose which direction you want to go (Vegan or WFPB), look at the meals that you wrote down, and scratch out anything that falls under the category of what you want to avoid.

 Bacon, 2 eggs, toast with butter, milk, and a banana